apereo/cas/docs/cas-server-documentation/installation/QRCode-Authentication.md

 By default, all devices can authenticate using the QR code.
 Different device repository implementations can be supplied using one of the strategies outlined below.

+### JSON

+Authorized devices can be managed and tracked inside a single JSON resource, whose path is taught to CAS via settings.
+To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#qr-authentication).

 ### Custom

-Provide an implementation of `QRAuthenticationDeviceRepository` to define a custom strategy for managing registered devices.
+Provide the appropriate bean implementation below to define a custom strategy for managing registered devices.

 ```java
 @Bean